eliemichel/LearnWebGPU/getting-started/first-color.md

 wgpuSurfaceConfigure(surface, &config);
 ```

-This must be done at the end of the initialization, and at the end of the program, we can unconfigure the surface:
+This must be done **at the end of the initialization**:

 ```{lit} C++, Initialize (append, hidden)
 {{Surface Configuration}}
 ```

+And at the end of the program, we can unconfigure the surface:

 ```{lit} C++, Terminate (prepend)
 wgpuSurfaceUnconfigure(surface);